Profess0ro/div-5-jkpg/README.md

 - Mail and text messages with the managers is how I´ve got the information for the teams pages.
 - https://favicon.io/emoji-favicons/soccer-ball/ - Favicon
 - https://ui.dev/amiresponsive - Responsive picture
+- The video on the formanswer page are filmed by myself on a soccergame.
 <hr>

 # Mentions